ROHIT32767/CLAEKS/Final_presentation.md

 # ACTION
 Further we experimented on handling ACTION variable types in the workflow.

-An ACTION variable is when a user assigns a value to a variable and that value is derived from the output of another action in the workflow.
+A variable is assigned the type "ACTION" when a user assigns a value to a variable and that value is derived from the input/output of another action in the workflow.

 We explain in the output summary that the LLM has to assign a variable the type "ACTION" if the values are derived from another resolution step